strimzi/proposals/073-extend-feature-gates-to-all-operators.md

 The feature gates configuration will be added to the configuration classes of the User and Topic Operators.

 As of today, there are no (merged) feature gates that would apply to the User or Topic Operator.
-So not other changes to their source code are needed.
+So no other changes to their source code are needed.
 But it will be used as part of the server-side-apply work.

 ## Affected projects